Insulation and Loft Boarding Cost

 The condition that your loft is in will be the biggest factor in determining the total cost.
 An ideal scenario would be that there is some insulation in place, that just needs topping up, the roof is in excellent condition, and there is no debris to remove.

-In the worst case, you might have boards down that are rotten, so can’t be reused.
+In the worst case, you might have boards down that are rotten, so they can’t be reused.
 The insulation in place is damaged and needs to be removed.
 There is an old water tank that has to be taken out.

 The electrics are all over the place and need to be re-wired, and there are holes in the roof.
 To get the remedial work done before you even start on the insulation and boarding, you could be looking at costs of over £1,500.